reubenharry/website/content/blog/recursive-pragmatics.md

 			vector space
 	2. the functional programming beauty of inference here

+In a previous [post](), I introduced the idea of a *reference game* as a microcosm of (cooperative) linguistic communication.

+	To summarize, a speaker, given a referent, produces an utterance such that a listener can guess the intended referent.

+There's a lot of mileage to be had from taking
+	referents
+		to states of the world

+	images are natural representations: in a different mode

+	Here are 2:

+		What if each of the referents was an image, and the semantics i.e. the knowledge of what is true came from a neurally trained image captioning system?

+		What if each of the referents

 	this idea now seems very familiar to me, but I remember how striking it was when I first encountered it I remember an idea which really struck me when I was learning about probabilistic models of meaning.